Lion’s mane mushrooms have many proven benefits for your body and mind, but can they really reduce symptoms of multiple sclerosis?

 Yes, studies suggest that lion’s mane shows the potential to regenerate nerves, and even create new neurons.
-The bioactive compounds found in the medicinal mushroom stimulate the production of nerve growth factor (NGF) proteins.
-The NGF proteins, in turn, stimulate the creation of new neurons as well as the regeneration of existing ones.
+The bioactive compounds found in the medicinal mushroom, hericenones and erinacines, stimulate the production of nerve growth factor (NGF) proteins and the brain-derived neurotrophic factor production.
+The NGF proteins and BDNF, in turn, stimulate the creation of new neurons as well as the regeneration of existing ones.

 Can you take a lion's mane mushroom and reishi mushroom together?